cratharavi/skills-integrate-mcp-with-copilot/src/README.md

 ## Features

-- View all available extracurricular activities
+- View all available extracurricular activities (DB-backed)
-- Sign up for activities
+- Sign up for activities (persisted)

+## Persistence
+This project now uses a SQLite database (`mergington.db`) in the repository root to persist Activities, Students, and Participations.
+On first run the database is seeded from `src/activities.json`.

 ## Getting Started